jffng/devart-template/project_posts/2014-02-16-User-Testing.md

 After evolving the project from a subway simulator into a more explicit storytelling platform, here's what our friends and peers had to say:

 http://www.youtube.com/watch?v=6zSy1cDJE4o

+This feedback was critical to our movement from a simple animation to an installation that relaly had legs and some life to it.